davidp443/pokemon-webapi/README.md

 Add a cache in front of api.funtranslations.com and pokeapi.co, this will increase availability and reduce the amount of traffic.

 ### Use a premium service
-Use a paid plan for api.funtranslations.com and pokeapi.co, because free plan are rate limited
+Use a paid plan for api.funtranslations.com and pokeapi.co, because free plans are rate limited